orianebro/ArchiCrop/README.md

 # Generate a potential plant
 plant.generate_potential_plant()
-plant.define_development()
+# plant.define_development()

-# Simulate growth and senescence of this plant according to the STICS dynamics
+# Simulate growth and senescence of this plant according to the given dynamics
 growing_plant = plant.grow_plant()
 ```